8ta4/accent/DONTREADME.md

 Maximizing the number of word matches allows for better comparisons between the user's pronunciation and the reference.
 When there's a match between a word in the user's speech sequence and the reference speech sequence, I can compare their probability scores.
 If there's no match for a word, I'd have to use just the raw probability score from the user's speech for that word.
 That raw score might not accurately reflect pronunciation quality, especially for words that are inherently difficult to transcribe.

-> What's the score for matches?
+> What's the alignment score for matches?

 Word matches get a score of 1.
 I chose 1 because it's the simplest positive integer.
 Using 1 lets me assign non-negative integer scores to word mismatches and gaps in the sequence alignment.

-> What's the score for mismatches?
+> What's the alignment score for mismatches?

 Word mismatches get a score of 0.

-> What's the score for gaps?
+> What's the alignment score for gaps?

 Gaps also get a 0.
 I treat gaps and mismatches the same since the main focus is on maximizing matches.